bfdes/bfdes.in/posts/extending-react.md

 ## Putting pen to paper

-We can exploit a user-customizable JSX transform and composition to implement our API.
+We can exploit a user-customizable JSX Transform and composition to implement our API.
 The idea is simple: calls to `File` or `Dir` "components" should be intercepted and recast as instantiations of filesystem objects.
 These objects must know how to write their contents to disk recursively.

 ### The filesystem abstraction